Art Gallery of Ontario: Canadian

 The museum includes an extensive collection of Canadian art, from pre-Confederation to the 1990s.
 Most of the museum's Canadian art is exhibited on the second floor, with 39 viewing halls dedicated to exhibiting 1,447 pieces from the museum's Canadian collection.
 The wing includes the 23 viewing halls of the Thomson Collection of Canadian Art, and the 14 viewing halls of J.S.
 Mclean Centre for Indigenous & Canadian Art.
 Canadian works are also exhibited in the David Milne Centre and the visible storage area in the museum's concourse.

 The galleries of the Thomson Collection of Canadian Art provide an in-depth look at the works of individual artists, whereas the other viewing halls of organized around later thematic issues.
 The Thomson Collection was donated to the museum by Kenneth Thomson in January 2004.
-The collections features nearly 650 paintings and works by Canadian artists; 250 of which were created by Tom Thomson; 145 works by Cornelius Krieghoff; 168 works by David Milne, and others by the Group of Seven.
-Nearly two-thirds of the collection were re-framed in preparation for their installation into the viewing halls.
+The collections features nearly 650 paintings and works by Canadian artists; 250 of which were created by Tom Thomson (no relation to Kenneth); 145 works by Cornelius Krieghoff; 168 works by David Milne, and others by the Group of Seven.
+Nearly two-thirds of the collection was re-framed in preparation for their installation into the viewing halls.

 In addition to the Thomson Collection of Canadian Art, works by David Milne are also housed in the David Milne Study Centre.
-The centre was opened in 2012, and feature computer terminals linked to the Milne Digital Archives, and televisions which play films on Milne's life.
+The centre was opened in 2012, and features computer terminals linked to the Milne Digital Archives and televisions which play films on Milne's life.
 The centre houses works and 230 other artifacts belonging to Milne, including diaries, journal, and paint boxes.
-Most of the Milne artifacts were gifted to the museum from Milne's son in 2009.
+Most of the Milne artifacts were gifted to the museum by Milne's son in 2009.

 The J.S.
 McLean Centre for Indigenous & Canadian Art exhibits 132 from Canadian and indigenous artists.
-Approximately 40 per cent of works presented in the centre were created by Indigenous artists.
+Approximately 40 percent of works presented in the centre were created by Indigenous artists.
 The McLean Centre for Indigenous and Canadian Art is 13,000 sqft, with 14 viewing halls.
 Three of these galleries are dedicated to exhibiting Inuit art, whereas one is dedicated to exhibiting contemporary First Nations art.